catid/shorthair/README.md

+This is an experimental version of Shorthair based on Longhair and the latest versions of all of the libraries.

 # Shorthair Low-Latency Networking

 The Shorthair library uses Calico and Wirehair to provide low-latency loss-prevention and data integrity, which uses extra bandwidth to make almost any unreliable packet channel suitable for real-time communication.